Tekke of Frashër: History

-During 1909–1910, the tekke contributed in spreading the Albanian schools and education in the area, and had about twenty dervishes prior to the First World War.
-It was destroyed by the Greek forces of Zografos in June 1914.
+During 1909–1910, the tekke contributed in spreading the Albanian schools and education in the area, and had about twenty dervishes prior to the World War I. It was destroyed by the Greek forces of Zografos in June 1914.
 It was reconstructed with the contribution of Albanian-Americans in 1923.
 At the First National Congress of the Bektashi, held on 14–17 January 1921 in the Teqe of Prishta in the Skrapar region, the tekke of Frashër was represented by Baba Mustafa.
 When the Albanian Bektashi Order was reformed in 1930, Frashër became one of the six new Bektashi administrative districts of Albania (called a gjyshata).
 Gjysh Mustafa Qerezi functioned as the leader from 1930 to 1933, followed by Gjysh Murat in 1934–1941.
 After World War II and the Communist takeover of Albania, the baba of the tekke - Baba Mehmet Zykaj - was arrested and thereby imprisoned for nearly 15 years until his death in 1959.
 Frashër became the Bektashi center for Përmet area in 1942, seat of the prefecture of Vlora in 1945 and then the sub-prefecture of Berat, but lost its status as a Gjyshata in around 1950.
 It was a Gjyshatë Nderi (Honorific Gjyshatë) in 1962.

 During the prohibition of religions from 1967 to 1991 in Communist Albania it stopped functioning, but was not destroyed due to being strongly associated with the patriotic deeds of Abdyl Frashëri and the League of Prizren.
 The tekke was restored in 1995 and has a feast day on the fifth of September.